celery/celery/docs/userguide/extending.rst

     <Consumer: w@example.com (terminating)> is shutting down

-The ``print`` statements will be redirected to the logging subsystem after the worker has been initialized, so the "is starting" lines are timestamped.
+The ``print`` statements will be redirected to the logging subsystem after the worker has been initialized, so the "is starting" lines are time-stamped.
 You may notice that this does no longer happen at shutdown, this is because the ``stop`` and ``shutdown`` methods are called inside a *signal handler*, and it's not safe to use logging inside such a handler.